 7 Things Not To Do At A Man’s Barber Shop

-FIRST: Make sure you are not late for the appointment at your man’s barber shop.
+FIRST: Make sure you are not late for your appointment at a man’s barber shop.
 There is nothing that can ruin your barber’s day more than customers who come into the shop when 1/3 of the time for their service is over.
 It creates a lot of stress on your barber to either rush through your service and not be able to make it look its best, or to take the normal time on you and then make the person after you get started late.
 This is really unfair to the person after you who comes on time and then gets his schedule messed up because you were late.

 SECOND: Do not bring the girlfriend or the wife to a man’s barber shop if she is going to be a back-seat driver.
 This has happened to me and to many barber friends of mine and it is not something that any professional likes to put up with.
 More often than not the two of them will disagree on what needs to be done in the haircut.
 Even worse is when they keep changing their minds over and over again.
 Besides the confusion of instructions, they often act like they are the only appointment that the barber has all day and they can take as much time as they want.
 This usually results in less than desirable circumstances for an excellent haircut.